Hundreds of Hull women have stopped smoking after the city was found to have one of the highest numbers of pregnant smokers in the country.

 “To have achieved this reduction in a short period of time is a great achievement but we still remain well above the national average of 10 per cent.
 Our work will continue to reduce the rate to six per cent by 2022.

 “However, it’s important to mark how far we’ve come already and we thank the women and parents who have taken a massive step to protecting the lives of their babies.”

-Hull and East Yorkshire Hospitals NHS Trust is promoting its smoking cessation campaign throughout Baby Loss Awareness Week, which runs until October 15.
+Hull University Teaching Hospitals NHS Trust is promoting its smoking cessation campaign throughout Baby Loss Awareness Week, which runs until October 15.

 With each cigarette containing more than 4,000 chemicals, smoking during pregnancy harms your baby by restricting blood supply, forcing their hearts to work harder.